Literature / Narrenturm

 - Historical Fantasy: Firmly in place.
 This novel and its two sequels are more akin to historical adventure novels, with supernatural and fantasy elements regularly interfering from behind the scenes, rather than straight-up fantasy.

 - Historical In-Joke: Sapkowski loves this.
-You'd think this novel and its two sequels were written just so he could make as many of these in-jokes as possible.
+You'd think the novel and its two sequels were written just so he could make as many of these in-jokes as possible.
 It gets even more loaded when you realise some of the in-jokes are deliberately referring to anachronisms, sometimes as direct shout-outs.

 - I Ate WHAT?!: Zawisza Czarny gives Reinmar a subdued, eye-rolling version of this reaction, since he's Genre Savvy enough to put two and two together about the contents of the brew given to him by Reinmar to cure his flatulence.